rustyeddy/rustyeddy.com/content/software/peer-review.md

 ### Peer Reviews and Pull Requests

 Good 'ol _github_ comes through again!
-The process known as _pull requests_ essentially has the developer with private code changes she wants to put  back into mainline has the ability to _post_ the changes for _review_ via a _pull request_.
+Github has sort of invented this feature called a _Pull Request_ that are the perfect vehical to perform peer reviews.

 The PR makes it easy for _reviewers_ to view the exact changes made to the code.
-It also allows reviewers and the developer to record
+It also allows reviewers and the developers to record conversation that rationalized the current state of code, and changes that were requested by reviewers and how the developer responds.

-Now it is time to make a commitment.
+Sometimes interesting fodder, but now it is time ...

+> To make a commitment!